 Exhaust reversion.
 Reversion is the term for a negative pressure wave that can suck ambient air back into the exhaust and cause an erroneous lean AFR indication.
+Reversion effects will be most noticeable at idle, part throttle low RPM cruise, and decel.
 Open drag pipes suffer from reversion effects.
 Please note that if you use drag pipes or other open pipes, auto-tuning may not be possible at idle or part throttle due to reversion effects.
 In this case, you have three options:

-- Modify the exhaust to allow auto-tuning at idle and part throttle by adding a restriction such as the washers shown in Figure 1 or some other type of baffling.
-For race applications, you can remove the restriction after auto-tuning the idle and part throttle cells and then lock out closed loop operation by using the special value 0 in the BLM tables for these cells. - 2.
-Use a rubber hose to extend the exhaust length during auto-tuning at idle and part throttle.
-For more information, please contact our tech support.
+Modify the exhaust to allow auto-tuning at idle and part throttle by adding a restriction such as the washers shown in Figure 1 or some other type of baffling.
+For race applications, you can remove the restriction after auto-tuning the idle and part throttle cells and then lock out closed loop operation by using the special value 0 in the BLM tables for these cells.

+- 2. Use a rubber hose to extend the exhaust length during auto-tuning at idle and part throttle.
+For more information, please contact our tech support. - 3.
 Manually tune the fuel tables for idle and part throttle cells.
 This involves trial and error and is not recommended.
 Closed loop operation in idle and part throttle cells must be locked out by using the special value 0 in the BLM tables for the affected cells.